myDevicesIoT/cayenne-docs/docs/CUSTOMWIDGETS.md

 Input the minimum and maximum values that you’d like the slider widget to use when adjusting the range of data for your actuator.

 **Step 1: Sketch File** <br/>
-If you haven’t already uploaded the Joystick code for this widget to your Arduino, click the Sketch File button to open the [Joystick Widget sketch file](https://github.com/myDevicesIoT/CayenneArduinoSamples/).
+If you haven’t already uploaded the Joystick code for this widget to your Arduino, click the Sketch File button to open the <a href="" target="_blank">Joystick Widget sketch file</a>.
 See [Using Sketch Files](#using-sketch-files-arduino target=) for more information on customizing and using sketch files.

 **Step 2: Add Widget**</br>
 After filling in each of the fields for your widget, click **Add Widget** and the widget will be added to your dashboard.<br/><br/>